Predoctoral Training Program

 Benefits

 The Training Program provides a significant number of benefits and opportunities in an interdisciplinary research environment.
 Its apprentice model focuses on essential experiences in research, education, and community engagement related to infant, child and adolescent development.
 The Training Program also provides students with structured professional development opportunities.
-Fellows are cultivated as junior colleagues and work closely with faculty research mentors in shared scholarly pursuits.

 Specific benefits for fellows include: